nkthiebaut/reinforcement-learning-lecture-notes/Course1_IntroToRL/week_4_policy_evaluation_and_iteration/policy_evaluation_and_iteration.md

 ### Stay warm example

 The goal is to find the warm place.
-The hills are cold, the plains is freezing, and the cave is warm, but the agent cannot go from the hills to the cave directly; also, the agent cannot stay in the hills because it is dangerous.
+The hills are cold, the plain is freezing, and the cave is warm, but the agent cannot go from the hills to the cave directly; also, the agent cannot stay in the plain because it is dangerous.

 ```mermaid
 stateDiagram